TrevorJohst/SHERLOC-Mineral-Detection/README.md

 ![image](https://github.com/TrevorJohst/SHERLOC-Mineral-Detection/assets/122303295/75da5ff9-8a54-4d75-b3d5-efd10ff87018)

 When you are done adding groups and samples you can click the export button.
 After a moment you will be taken back to the main menu and a new folder will be created with your results.
-Below is an example of some results that can automatically produced.
+Below is an example of some results that can be automatically produced.

 ![smd_results](https://github.com/TrevorJohst/SHERLOC-Mineral-Detection/assets/122303295/55cf07e3-f855-4750-a834-a94b1ea5ef89)